n00mkrad/text2image-gui/README.md

 ### Additional Inputs

 * **Load Image(s):** Load an initialization image that will be used together with your text prompt ("img2img")
-  * Loading multiple images means that each image will be processed separately.
+  * Loading multiple images means that each image will be processed separately, in sequence.

 * **Load Concept:** Load a Textual Inversion concept to apply a style or use a specific character